Bfgeshka/awesome-c/README.md

 * [jsvennevid/filearchive](https://github.com/jsvennevid/filearchive) - File archive library allowing for easy creation and access to data stored inside a container through a simple API.
 * [jvirkki/libbloom](https://github.com/jvirkki/libbloom) - A simple and small bloom filter implementation in plain C.
 * [ksheedlo/kmdata](https://github.com/ksheedlo/kmdata) - Data structures for C programmers, by C programmers.
+* [louiswins/RB-Tree](https://github.com/louiswins/RB-Tree) - An implementation of the Red-Black Tree data structure.
+* [livioso/datastructures-in-C](https://github.com/livioso/datastructures-in-C) - Implementation of a some data structures in C for educational purposes.
+For example featuring a trie implementation in C (inspired by DAS84 "a bit of C") or a XOR linked list.

 ## Events ##
 * [libuv][397] - Cross-platform asynchronous I/O. [``MIT``][MIT]